 INTRODUCTION TO THE OECD OCCUPATIONAL BIOMONITORING PROJECT

 Biomonitoring is of relevance for several OECD member and partner countries as a measure of internal exposure or effect.
 It is especially efficient in assessing exposures from multiple routes, i.e. inhalation, oral and dermal exposure pathways.
-This project is focused on improving methods for deriving health based human biomarker values (BMGV, BLV, DNELbiomarker).
+This project is focused on improving methods for deriving health-based human biomarker values (BMGV, BLV, DNELbiomarker).
 Such biomarker values can be used to interpret measured levels of biomarkers in a risk assessment context.
-During this project the term OBL (Occupational Biomonitoring Level) was choosen and is used below in a general way, without having the intention to replace other existing limit- or guidance values.
+During this project, the term OBL (Occupational Biomonitoring Level) was chosen and is used below in a general way, without having the intention to replace other existing limits - or guidance values.

 THE AIMS OF THE OECD OCCUPATIONAL BIOMONITORING PROJECT

 This project is being led by Belgium, Finland, Germany and Switzerland with the participation of 38 institutes/organisations on the expert group and overseen by the OECD Working Party on Hazard Assessment and the Working Party on Exposure Assessment.

 ENGAGE WITH US